opsgility/fabric/Labs/Lab2/FabricLab2.md

 In this lab you will query existing data in a data lake.
 Then you will query the same data from a different data lake using a shortcut.

 ### Additional Info
-YOu will need permissions to install the OneLake File Explorer on your computer/lab VM to complete this lab.
+You will need permissions to install the OneLake File Explorer on your computer/lab VM to complete this lab.

 ### Time Estimate